-FCC Profanity Crackdown in Limbo
+FCC Profanity Crackdown In Limbo

-Ever since that reversal, the FCC’s policy has been unclear, and any profanity fines or findings are highly unlikely until the legal issues are resolved.
+Ever since that reversal, the FCC’s policy has been unclear and any profanity fines or findings are highly unlikely until the legal issues are resolved.

-If the court does take the case, oral argument would be no sooner than April, or it could even be pushed to the fall term if the court’s dance card were already filled for spring.
+If the court does take the case, oral argument would be no sooner than April, or could even be pushed to the fall term if the court’s dance card were already filled for spring.
 Then the court would have to decide the case by June 2009.

-Andrew J. Schwartzman, president of Media Access Project, said he was puzzled by the government’s decision to seek the review of a case that was decided narrowly on procedural grounds and concerning the application of established law.
+Andrew Schwartzman, president of the Media Access Project, said he was puzzled by the government’s decision to seek the review of a case that was decided narrowly on procedural grounds and concerning the application of established law.
 He said the court was not likely to take the case.

-"We will oppose the Supreme Court review because it only prolongs the uncertainty for our clients," said Schwartzman, who represents Hollywood’s interest (technically, the Center for Creative Voices in Media) in the case.
+“We will oppose the Supreme Court review, because it only prolongs the uncertainty for our clients,” said Schwartzman, who represents Hollywood’s interest (technically, the Center for Creative Voices in Media) in the case.

-One reason, he suggested, was to take the political pressure off the FCC: "They probably struggled with that issue, but I suspect that the commission persuaded them that they needed to do it.
-I think the commission wants to go back to Congress and say: ‘What more could we do?
+One reason, he suggested, was to take the political pressure off the FCC: “They probably struggled with that issue, but I suspect the commission persuaded them they needed to do it.
+I think the commission wants to go back to Congress and say: 'What more could we do?
 We took it as far as we possibly could.
-And if the Supreme Court says no to the case, the blood is not on our hands.’"
+And if the Supreme Court says no to the case, the blood is not on our hands.’”

-Congress could then step in with bills already teed up to give the FCC the express authority to fine fleeting words and images, although they would have a hard time making it into law.
+Congress could then step in with bills already teed up to give the FCC the express authority to fine fleeting words and images, though they would have a hard time making it into law.